-In the same way, create the second and third rule.
-You will get an image like below:
+In the same way, create the second and third rules.
+You will get an image like the below:

 So, it seems that some problems have occurred when we have applied multiple conditional formatting rules in the same range A1: J10.
 Let’s see what’s the problem and how to solve it.

 Managing multiple conditional formatting in the same range